 wind: 7mph SSE

 H 52 • L 46

 What does the Fort St. Vrain bald eagle site look like?
-The eagles’ nest (FSV-N0) is located in a cottonwood on the banks of the St. Vrain River near Platteville, CO, on property owned by Xcel Energy.
+The eagles’ nest (FSV-N0) is roughly 26 feet in perimeter – large enough to be seen on satellite!
+It is located in a cottonwood on the banks of the St. Vrain River near Platteville, CO, on property owned by Xcel Energy.
 We’re not sure how old it is, but Bob Anderson and Rob MacIntyre put the first cam system up in 2003, when the nest was already well established.
 FSV-N0 is built primarily of cottonwood branches (the dominant tree in many river systems out west) and lined with prairie grass.